ekhowell/phylo_class/README.md

 This command strings together multiple of IQ-TREE's functions into a single line of code.
 The `-m MFP` argument tells IQ-TREE to use ModelFinderPlus to identify the best fit substitution model to use on the data.
 Then, IQ-TREE constructs a maximum likelihood tree from the alignment supplied by the `-s combined_samples.aln` argument using the best fit substitution model.
 After constructing the tree, the `-b 100` argument tells IQ-TREE to perform 100 non-parametric bootstrap replicates to evaluate branch supports.

-After running this command, IQ-TREE should direct a lot of output to the screen.
-Once it has finished running, the final bit of output should look like this.
+After running this command, IQ-TREE should direct extensive output to the screen.
+Once it has finished running, the final section of output should look like this:
 ```
 Analysis results written to:
   IQ-TREE report:                combined_samples.aln.iqtree